opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/how_can_i_view_and_modify_kernel_parameters_of_a_linux_ecs.rst

    **echo "0" > /proc/sys/net/ipv4/tcp_tw_recycle**

--  Method 2: Use the **/etc/sysctl.conf** file.The parameter values changed using this method take effect permanently.
+-  Method 2: Use the **/etc/sysctl.conf** file.

+   The parameter values changed using this method take effect permanently.

    #.
 Run the following command to change the value of a specified parameter: